cooper/wikifier/doc/configuration.md

 The method which the Wikifier should use to scale images.

+**Accepted values**
 * _javascript_ - JavaScript-injected image sizing
 * _server_ - server-side image sizing using `image.sizer` and `image.calc`
   (recommended)

-When set to 'server', the options image.calc and image.sizer are required.
+When set to _server_, the options `image.calc` and `image.sizer` are required.
-If using Wikifier::Page directly, image.calc is provided but requires that you install Image::Size.
-In that case, you are required to provide a custom image.sizer routine.
-If using Wikifier::Wiki, image.calc and image.sizer are both provided, but GD must be installed from CPAN.
+If using Wikifier::Page directly, `image.calc` is provided but requires that you install Image::Size.
+In that case, you are required to provide a custom `image.sizer` routine.
+If using Wikifier::Wiki, `image.calc` and `image.sizer` are both provided, but GD must be installed from CPAN.

 __Default__ (Page): _javascript_